Timothée Chalamet: 2021–present: Established actor

 The following year, Chalamet reprised the role of Paul Atreides in the sequel to Dune, titled Dune: Part Two.
 Variety reported that the box-office success of Wonka and Dune: Part Two established Chalamet as a major star.
 Soon after, he signed a first look deal with the studio Warner Bros. to star in and produce more films.
 Dune: Part Two grossed over $714 million worldwide to rank as the highest-grossing film with Chalamet in a starring role and the seventh highest-grossing film of 2024.
 In his second project of the year, Chalamet produced and portrayed Bob Dylan in the biopic A Complete Unknown, directed by James Mangold.
 It was filmed and released in 2024, five years after he began preparing to play the part.
+Chalamet first met with the film producers shortly after he had finished filming Call Me By Your Name, as they were struck by his versatility and physical resemblance to the artist.
 Dylan himself responded positively to Chalamet's casting.
 To stay immersed in the role, Chalamet remained aloof on set and was referred to as "Bob Dylan" on the call sheet.
 Even so, he did not deem it method acting.
 For the film's accompanying soundtrack, he sang 40 Dylan songs, while also playing guitars and harmonicas.
 BBC Culture's Caryn James wrote that Chalamet "is brilliant here and completely believable, better than the film itself.
 He sings and plays guitar and harmonica with apparent ease, and creates a thoroughly convincing avatar of Dylan".
-He received nominations for the Academy, BAFTA, and Golden Globe for Best Actor, and became the youngest person to win the SAG Award for Best Actor, at age 29.
+He received nominations for the Academy, BAFTA, and Golden Globe for Best Actor, and became the youngest person to win the Actor Award for Best Actor, at age 29.
 Chalamet further received a Grammy Award nomination for his work on the film's soundtrack.